Combatting the HGV Driver Shortage: 12 Months On

 So, where are we 12 months on?

 This sector has come a long way in the last 12 months with the number of HGV drivers in the UK now exceeding pre-pandemic levels.
 This was partly due to new policies that were introduced by the UK Government that were specifically aimed at attracting drivers back to this sector and providing more support and training for new HGV drivers.
-Some of the incentives that have helped to reduce the HGV driver shortage include:

 • New HGV Skills Bootcamps which have been created to train over 11,000 more people to become HGV drivers.